6thfdwp/learning-thoughts/notes/Algorithm.md

     i, j = i-1, j+1
   return A[i+1:j]
 ```

-- iterate two array at the same time, merge phase of merge sort
+- iterate two array at the same time
+  merge phase of merge sort
 ```py
 # general form, need to deal with different size of arrays
 while i < len(A) or j < len(B):